Fran2019/weather-everywhere/README.md

 # 🌦️ Weather Everywhere

-**Weather Everywhere** es un widget desarrollado en **Node.js** que permite consultar el clima actual de cualquier ciudad del mundo 🌍 utilizando una API de datos meteorológicos.
+**Weather Everywhere** is a widget built with **Node.js** that allows you to check the current weather of any city in the world 🌍 using a weather data API.

-## ✨ Características
+## ✨ Features
-- 🌡️ Temperatura actual
+- 🌡️ Current temperature
-- 💧 Nivel de humedad
+- 💧 Humidity level
-- ☁️ Estado del cielo (despejado, nublado, lluvioso, etc.)
+- ☁️ Sky conditions (clear, cloudy, rainy, etc.)
-- 📍 Búsqueda por nombre de ciudad en cualquier parte del mundo
+- 📍 Search by city name anywhere in the world

-## 🔧 Tecnologías utilizadas
+## 🔧 Technologies Used
 - **Node.js**
-- **API de clima** (ej.
-OpenWeatherMap)
+- **Weather API** (e.g. OpenWeatherMap)
 - **JavaScript / HTML / CSS**